Winner and loser effects

 The winner and loser effect is an aggression phenomenon in which the winner effect is the increased probability that an animal will win future aggressive interactions after experiencing previous wins, while the loser effect is the increased probability that an animal will lose future aggressive interactions after experiencing previous losses.
-Overall these effects can either increase or decrease an animals aggressive behaviour, depending on what effect affects the species of concern.
+Overall these effects can either increase or decrease an animal's aggressive behaviour, depending on what effect affects the species of concern.
 Animals such as Agkistrodon contortrix, Rivulus marmoratus, and Sula nebouxii show either both or one of these effects.

 The outcomes of winner and loser effects help develop and structure hierarchies in nature and is used to support the game theory model of aggression.

 Causation

 A theory underlying the causation of the winner and loser effect deals with an animals perception on its own and other members resource holding potential.
-Essentially if an animal perceives that it has a high resource holding potential then it considers itself to be a dominant member of an intraspecific community.
-If an animal perceives that it has a low resource holding potential then it considers itself to be a less dominant member.
+Essentially, if an animal perceives that it has a high resource holding potential, it considers itself to be a dominant member of an intraspecific community.
+If an animal perceives that it has a low resource holding potential, it considers itself to be a less dominant member.
 This perception of resource holding potential is further enhanced or disrupted when aggressive challenges arise.
-If an animal wins an encounter then its perception of its own resource holding potential increases, just as if an animal loses, its perception of its resource holding potential decreases.
+If an animal wins an encounter, its perception of its own resource holding potential increases, just as if an animal loses, its perception of its resource holding potential decreases.
 Animals, regardless of size, with a higher perception of resource holding potential are more likely to initiate aggressive behaviour to maintain their dominance within a community.
-Overall the larger the difference between the perception of two fighting animals resource holding potential, the higher the chance of the animal with the higher resource holding potential of winning the encounter.
-Based on this theory an animal who assumes itself as a high resource holding individual is likely to be a dominant/aggressive member while an animal who assumes self as a low resource holding individual is likely to be a submissive/non-aggressive member of a community.
+Overall, the larger the difference between the perception of two fighting animals resource holding potential, the higher the chance of the animal with the higher resource holding potential of winning the encounter.
+Based on this theory, an animal who assumes itself as a high resource holding individual is likely to be a dominant/aggressive member while an animal who assumes itself as a low resource holding individual is likely to be a submissive/non-aggressive member of a community.

 The reason an animal will accept its dominant or submissive position in a hierarchy is because of the game theory model of aggression.
 Based on the hawk and dove game, being a hawk (aggressive individual) or dove (submissive individual) can be beneficial depending on the fitness associated with the trait.
 Game theory discusses a frequency-dependent model where both traits (aggressive vs submissive) can exist when the frequency of each meets an evolutionary stable strategy (ESS).